a harbor filled with lots of white boats

 What To Prioritize In Annecy

 A first trip to Annecy usually goes best when you make the priority list surprisingly short.
-Focus first on Annecy castle overlooking the city, Palais de l'Isle, A canal in Annecy's old town.
+Focus first on Palais de l'Isle, Annecy Castle, Museum of Animated Film, Saint Peter's Cathedral.
 Those places give you the clearest sense of why people remember the destination, and they also make it easier to plan the rest of the day around real movement instead of constant map-refreshing.

 Where possible, connect those landmark blocks to the strongest surrounding districts.
 Doing that creates a better ratio between headline sights and the kind of street-level observation that makes the city feel specific rather than generic.